More

 Share On

-Every click on the internet opens a door to potential threats—malware, phishing, or even data breaches.
+Every click on the internet opens a door to potential threats such as malware, phishing, or even data breaches.
 Over 90% of cyberattacks begin with a phishing email.
 And more than 60% of organizations experience data breaches through compromised web traffic.

 What if you could close those doors before they even open?

-URL filtering isn’t just another security tool.
-It’s a critical line of defense in the fight against cyberattacks.
+URL filtering isn’t just another firewall or security tool.
+It is a critical line of defense in the fight against cyberattacks.
 It helps companies block malicious sites and protect the network in real-time.

 what is URL filtering